 Tronchetti (small trunks).
 Rolls of sponge cake and mousse, which are then sliced in cylindrical sections.

 Tartufi al cioccolato (chocolate trouffles).
 Chocolate and coffee ganache covered in cocoa powder.

 Mini strudel.
-Small version of the Austrian/German strudel, a kind of pastry filled with apples, raisins and pine nuts.
+A small version of the Austrian/German strudel, a kind of pastry filled with apples, raisins, and pine nuts.

 Cassatine Siciliane.
-Small version of the Cassata Siciliana cake, a dessert made with sweet ricotta, sponge cake, almond paste and candied fruit.
+A small version of the Cassata Siciliana cake, a dessert made with sweet ricotta, sponge cake, almond paste, and candied fruit.
 Originally from Sicily.